 Colocation providers typically have disaster-resistant facilities and 24-hour staff, along with redundant power sources, and network connections.
 Should one connection or power source fail, the facility will divert to a backup.
 Read our guide on colocation and data centers.

 To ensure your colocation partner has the IT infrastructure capable of withstanding disaster, check that it is certified in three key disaster-related standards:

 - ISO 22301, an international standard for business continuity management for natural and man-made disasters and technology failures.

-- The Uptime Institute certification for Tier IV fault tolerant facility infrastructure or Tier III concurrently maintainable site infrastructure
+- The Uptime Institute certification for Tier IV fault-tolerant facility infrastructure or Tier III concurrently maintainable site infrastructure

-- Trusted Site Infrastructure (TSI) requirements for data center construction, fire-handling, security, cabling, energy, air, organization, and documentation.
+- Trusted Site Infrastructure (TSI) requirements for data center construction, fire handling, security, cabling, energy, air, organization, and documentation.

 You need to find the right provider to help you navigate the best options for your business.
 You might want to start with a cloud readiness assessment, so you can understand your needs and the best path forward for your business.

-TierPoint has a variety of cloud services, colocation, and disaster recovery options to ensure that your data and IT infrastructure is protected in the event of natural disasters or man-made disruptions.
+TierPoint has a variety of cloud services, colocation, and disaster recovery options to ensure that your data and IT infrastructure are protected in the event of natural disasters or man-made disruptions.
 With over 40 data centers across the country, we can offer locations that are conveniently near your offices or several states away to ensure regional resilience.
 Our clients have access to multiple cloud platforms and services to meet any off-premises and DR requirements.